 At the end of the appointment, Maria is given a referral to a physiotherapist who will work with her to achieve her goals.

-A detailed letter outlining the surgeon’s recommendations goes to Maria’s GP.
+A detailed letter outlining the surgeon’s recommendations goes to Maria’s GP and the physiotherapist.

 Maria begins her treatment plan by attending the physiotherapy sessions.
 Her physiotherapist gives her an exercise program she can do at home and resources she can access to learn more about healthy eating plans.